D0N4RT/ProjectX/README.md

 Creating our own Website for our portfolio and current projects.

-The main purpose for creating our own website is the display of our skills & knowledge in the our current fields.
+The main purpose for creating our own website is the display of our skills & knowledge in our current fields.